juristr/juristr.github.com/content/blog/2019-05-01-ngconf-2019-roundup.md

 As Brad announced in his keynote, the Angular team is working on optimizing deployments by providing automated deployment mechanisms directly from the Angular CLI.
 This happens in close collaboration with the big cloud providers.

-{{<figure url="/blog/assets/imgs/ngconf2019/minko-ng-deploy-clouds.png" size="full" caption="Collaboration with cloud providers for automated deployments">}}
+{{<figure url="/blog/assets/imgs/ngconf2019/minko-ng-deploy-clouds.png" size="full" caption="Collaboration with cloud providers for automated deployments" nozoom="true">}}

 See how that works [here in Minko's talk](https://youtu.be/5VlBaaXO6ok?t=991).